-- Vaccinates against diseases, such as distemper and rabies
+- Vaccinating against diseases, such as distemper and rabies

-- Medicates animals suffering from infections or illnesses
+- Medicating animals suffering from infections or illnesses

-- Performs minor to complex surgery, depending on training
+- Performing minor to complex surgery, depending on training

-- Advises owners about animal feeding, behavior and breeding
+- Advising owners about animal feeding, behavior and breeding

-- Provides preventive care to maintain the health of livestock
+- Providing preventive care to maintain the health of livestock

-- Performs diagnostic tests such as X-ray, EKG, ultrasound, blood, urine, and faeces
+- Performing diagnostic tests such as X-ray, EKG, ultrasound, blood, urine, and faeces

-What cannot be obtained from the clinical history is acquired with the fingers, eyes, and smell.
+What information cannot be retrieved from clinical history is obtained with the fingers, eyes, and smell.
 The ability to listen with a stethoscope and palpate with the fingers and hands will reveal much of the physical findings.
 The sense of smell is also important in detecting the fruity odor of the ketotic cow's breath, or the urea from the breath of a cat in renal failure.